ablaom/mlj2/doc/adding_new_models.md

-Models (which are mutable) should never have internally defined constructors but should always be given an external lazy keyword constructor of the same name that defines default values and checks their validity by calling an optional clean! method (which has a trivial fall-back).
+Models (which are mutable) should never have internally defined constructors but should always be given an external lazy keyword constructor of the same name that defines default values and checks their validity, by calling an optional `clean!` method (see below).

 ### Supervised models